Skip to main content

 Angers Pianopolis Festival 2024

-Alexandre Kantorow discovered Saskia Giorgini through her records dedicated to Franz Liszt.
-The pianist imposes herself with her presence, her personality, from the first Waltz of Frédéric Chopin’s Opus 34.
-What generosity and clarity of playing, what timbre, what health of sound!
-This Waltz is remarkable in its pace, its brilliance without clicking, its cheerfulness although crossed by an ephemeral cloud.
-The second breathes and sings with a sumptuous line.
-Healthy virtuosity and effervescent fingers give panache to the last one.
+Alexandre Kantorow first discovered Saskia Giorgini through her recordings devoted to Franz Liszt.
+As a pianist, she asserts herself from the very first bars of Chopin’s Op.
+34 Waltzes, with presence and personality to spare.
+What generosity and clarity in her playing, what timbre, what vitality of sound!
+The first Waltz is remarkable for its tempo, its brilliance without harshness, its cheerfulness touched only fleetingly by shadow.
+The second breathes and sings with a sumptuous melodic line.
+In the third, healthy virtuosity and effervescent fingers give the music real panache.

-The vocality and warmth of her playing gain momentum in the vibrant Liebestraum No. 3 and in La Valse-Caprice on two motifs by Gaetano Donizetti, by Franz Liszt, played with great character.
+The vocal warmth of her playing comes to the fore in a vibrant Liebestraum No. 3 and in Liszt’s Valse-Caprice on themes by Donizetti, both delivered with strong character.

 December 2023